Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/ClientImplementation.md

 ### Implementing protocol methods

 The example shown in [Basic client implementation](#basic-client-implementation) illustrates what a service client [convenience method](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#convenience-methods) method implementation might look like.
-That is, it takes a model type parameter as input and returns a `ClientResult<T>` holding an output model type.
+That is, the sample client as a single service method that takes a model type parameter as input and returns a `ClientResult<T>` holding an output model type.

-In contrast, client [protocol method](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods), takes `BinaryContent` as input and an optional `RequestOptions` parameter holding options used to configure the request and the client pipeline for the duration of the service call.
-The following sample shows a minimal example of what it might look like to implement both convenience methods and protocol methods on a client.
+In contrast to convenience methods, client [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods) take `BinaryContent` as input and an optional `RequestOptions` parameter that holds user-provided options for configuring the request and the client pipeline for the duration of the service call.
+The following sample shows a minimal example of what a client that implements both convenience methods and protocol methods might look like.

 #### Convenience method